PhuocNga/BookExchange/README.md

-This software is the result using Scrum Framework, that final project of [Software Technology Project] Subject (the course is taught by Axon active VietNam coordinate with my school)
+This software was created by my Scrum Team, using Scrum Framework.
+That is final project of [Software Technology Project] Subject (the course is taught by Axon active VietNam coordinate with my school)